opendena/coding-style/README.md

 }
 ```

-# Licence
+# License
-OpenDena coding-style is under the MIT licence.
+OpenDena coding-style is under the MIT license.
 Please see
 [`LICENSE`](LICENSE)